 What are key requirements for the preferred hatchery site?

-Some of the key site selection criteria include: ground water quality (and yield), back-up surface (river) water quality, access to power, road access, existing water supply infrastructure, proximity to built-up areas (and amenity), environmental values/overlays and planning zone considerations.
+Some of the key site selection criteria include: ground water quality (and yield), back-up surface (river) water quality, abundance of clay (pond construction), access to power, road access, existing water supply infrastructure, proximity to built-up areas (and amenity), environmental values/overlays and planning zone considerations.

 Why don’t you build the hatchery on Crown Land?